Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Introduction

+We argue that showing feasibility of collaborative attacks using CSCs is essential to identifying such threats, and devising secure countermeasures.
+Moreover, and although our focus is on attacks in this paper, we believe that our framework can facilitate benign collaboration between users.
+For example, it can be employed in blockchain-based decentralized systems offering digital services, such as content delivery~\cite{noia} and file storage~\cite{filecoin}, to incentivize peers to act honestly while serving others.
+Such a feature has a huge impact on system efficiency.
+That is, incentive compatibility mechanisms (when applicable) can be used to defend against potential threats instead of (usually computationally-heavy) cryptographic mechanisms. \\

-In the cybersecurity literature, it is often assumed that there is one attacker in the system, or a single attacker is controlling a set of compromised participants (e.g., botnet) \cite{xu2008collaborative}.
-However, this assumption does not always hold, since cyber-criminal organizations (with different expertise) might be motivated to launch collaborative attacks.
-Cybercriminals have collaborated in the past on malware and massive DDoS attacks \cite{enisa, computerweekly, DarkReading, nazario2009politically, jakobsson2012death}.
-Attackers trade goods, services, and money through the phishing marketplace and even advertise their demands \cite{abad2005economy}.
-Moreover, in the open market, botnets can be rented for spam campaigns and distributed denial of service (DDoS) attacks \cite{networkworld}.
-This evidence of interconnected networks and collaboration suggests a major in how threat actors work together in the underground market.
+{\bf Related work.} Many incidents were reported on cybercriminals collaboration in the context of malware and massive DDoS attacks~\cite{enisa, computerweekly, DarkReading, nazario2009politically}.
+Attackers trade goods, services, and money through the phishing marketplace and even advertise their demands~\cite{abad2005economy}.
+Moreover, botnets can be even rented for spam campaigns and DDoS attacks~\cite{networkworld}.

-There are a few studies that have been undertaken to assess collaborative attacks.
-In \cite{zhou2010survey}, the authors briefly discussed large-scale coordinated attacks such as stealthy scans, worms, and DDoS attacks and highlighted challenges in detecting them.
-Xu \cite{xu2008collaborative} carried out an in-depth survey of collaborative attacks and collaborative defenses.
-He presented a framework for evaluating their effectiveness and characterizing them from the relevant perspectives.
-Emphasizing the need to consider collaborative attacks as a significant threat, Xu envisioned the need to defend collaborative attacks with collaborative defense.

-Super-botnets are networks of many independent and small botnets that can be coordinated for attacks.
-In comparison with large traditional botnets, they would be versatile and resistant to countermeasures and more beneficial for adversaries \cite{vogt2007army,dagon2007taxonomy}.
-Vogt et al. \cite{vogt2007army} studied the feasibility and structure of super-botnets through simulation and explored new forms of attack that super-botnets can launch.
-Dagon et al. \cite{dagon2007taxonomy} proposed a taxonomy of botnets based on their utility to the bot-master and their topological structures.
-By using both simulation and real-world botnet experiments, their analysis showed that random network models give botnets considerable resilience and classified super-botnets as a special case of them \cite{dagon2007taxonomy}.

-In this paper, we explore attacks that are carried out by several attackers (without any acquaintance or trust among them) who are jointly collaborating.
-We consider the feasibility of collaborative attacks in the real-world using CSCs.
-To this end, we study the case of a collaborative DDoS attack.